 Florida Statutes | Chapter 627 | Insurance Rates and Contracts — View the full text of Florida state laws relating to insurance contracts.
 Learn about the difference between the definitions for commercial property insurance, commercial casualty insurance, and commercial umbrella liability insurance.
 You will also find information about commercial general liability policies.

 If your insurance company is delaying or denying your commercial claim or has offered you a settlement that is much less than you believe it should be, do not sign any paperwork or make any statements to agents without first retaining legal counsel.
-Germain Law Group helps individuals in Brevard County, Hillsborough County, Indian River County, Pasco County, Sarasota County, and several other nearby communities.
+Germain Law Group, P.A. helps individuals in Brevard County, Hillsborough County, Indian River County, Pasco County, Sarasota County, and several other nearby communities.

 Michael B. Germain is an experienced insurance attorney in Tampa who has received Martindale-Hubbell’s AV Preeminent Rating, the highest possible rating in both legal ability and ethical standard.